uf-mil/mil/docs/software/gazebo_guide.md

 :::{note}
 When using roslaunch to start Gazebo, it is crucial to update the World file if you make any changes to the simulation environment.
-At MIL, there is a dedicated "worlds" folder where Gazebo World files are saved.
+At MIL, there is a dedicated `worlds` folder where Gazebo World files are saved.
 When you update a World file, ensure that you replace the old file in this folder.
 Failing to do so will result in the continued use of the old World file when launching Gazebo using roslaunch.